isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2074.md

 N.A. for non-SMEs

 ### Things to Note
-- Should be able to service the chemical, petrochemical or pharmaceutical industry (e.g. ATEX certified or equivalent certification indicating it is explosion proof)
+- Minimally semi-automated
+- Minimally 1 unit/1 nozzle system to provide accurate filling into applicable units
+- Volumetric or weight based filling
+- Touchscreen display (optional)
+- Explosion proof (optional)
+- Installation/simple training costs can be supported.
-- Other components and extensions can be supported at the evaluator's discretion (e.g. nozzle extensions, rotation monitoring sensor)
+- Conveyer line/system (integration with pipe, cable and air supply linkage) can be supported but subject to the grant cap
-- Maintenance costs not supported

 Minimum 30% ordinary shares held by Singaporean/PR.
 No change in vendor allowed